finiam/rails-starter/README.md

 Administrate is also installed, allowing users with the admin role to create accounts, as user registrations are disabled by default.
 The admin dashboard is present at `/admin`.

+We configure this on `application.rb`, you can also define on `development.rb`, `test.rb` and `production.rb` files.
+If your API is going to be exclusively

 ## Testing